Hesston, Kansas: 20th century

 In 1909, the Mennonite Church founded the Hesston College, because many of the early settlers were Mennonite farmers.

 In 1947, Lyle Yost and Adin Holdemann founded the farm equipment company Hesston Manufacturing Company.
 In 1991, AGCO Corporation purchased the company.
 In 1960, John Regier founded the lawn mower company Excel Industries.

 In 1981, the Dyck Arboretum of the Plains was founded at the Hesston College.

 On March 13, 1990, a large portion of Hesston was damaged by an F5 tornado during a tornado outbreak.
 A total of 226 homes and 21 businesses were destroyed, and several were swept completely from their foundations.
 20 farms were torn apart in rural areas outside of Hesston.
 Light debris from Hesston was found 115 mi away in Nebraska.
 One person died and 59 people were injured.
-After passing through Hesston, the tornado increased to an "extreme F5" near the city of Goessel.
+After passing through Hesston, the tornado merged with a new tornado that did F5 damage near the town of Goessel.
 The severity of the damage left behind by this tornado led some meteorologists to believe that the Goessel tornado was among the strongest ever documented at that time.